samprakash1410/pychram/notes.md

   to open a file in python we use the built-in open() function which takes the file name and mode as arguments.

 day 7: oops concetps
- class and objects:
+ class:
-  A class is a collection of objects,classes are blueprints for creating objects.class defines a set of attributes and methods that the created objects.
+  A class is a collection of objects,classes are blueprints for creating objects.class defines a set of attributes and methods that they created objects.

+  object:
+   object is instance of a class.it represent a specific implementation of class and holds its own data.

+ __init__method:
+   method is the constructor in Python, automatically called when a new object is created.It initializes the attributes of the class.

+  default:
+   in python functions can have default arguments, which are parameters with predefined values.This means you don’t always need to pass every argument while calling a function.
+    #def function_name(param1=value1, param2=value2, ...):
+      #function body